Marlin, Texas: The mineral water era (1890s–1960s)

-While Marlin had a number of small hotels in the 19th century, the construction of the three-story Arlington Hotel in 1895 demonstrated the economic impact and potential of the mineral water industry.
-The hotel and adjacent bathhouse burned in January 1899 but were both replaced with more elaborate structures that opened in 1901.
-The new Arlington Hotel hosted notable community events, and statewide conventions.
-Other than the Hilton and the numerous boarding houses (such as Captain Bourrupt's and the Harris Houses) there were several other hotels, among them the Fannin, the Majestic and the Imperial, most, but not all, were on Coleman Street and within a few blocks of the public hot water fountain and the mineral water wells—on a sort of bath house row.
+While Marlin had a number of small hotels in the 19th century, the construction of the three-story Arlington Hotel in 1895 demonstrated the economic impact and potential of the mineral-water industry.
+The hotel and adjacent bathhouse burned in January 1899, but were both replaced with more elaborate structures that opened in 1901.
+The new Arlington Hotel hosted notable community events and statewide conventions.
+Other than the Hilton and the numerous boarding houses (such as Captain Bourrupt's and the Harris Houses), the town had several other hotels, among them the Fannin, the Majestic, and the Imperial; most were on Coleman Street and within a few blocks of the public hot water fountain and the mineral water wells—on a sort of bath-house row.

-In 1929, Conrad Hilton began construction of a Hilton Hotel that was opened on May 27, 1930 at a cost of $375,000 and to which Marlin citizens and businesses contributed $50,000.
-The nine-floor, 110-room hotel remains the tallest building in Marlin and was built on Coleman Street across from the Marlin Sanitarium Bathhouse which burned in the early 1990s.
-The hotel was connected to the bathhouse by a tunnel that has not been filled in but is inaccessible.
-Mr. Hilton's first venture into the hotel business that featured several hotels in Cisco, Mineral Wells, El Paso, and Marlin were not successful and Mr. Hilton sold those hotels in the 1930s.
-The Marlin Hilton was bought by the Moody’s of Galveston and later known as the Falls Hotel then bought by the Smithwick’s.
-It has been closed since the late 1960s as a hotel but parts of the first floor have held small businesses-beauty shops, an optometrist's office, an insurance agency, and restaurants.
-One such restaurant, the Cactus, occupied its space for about ten years until about 2016.
-For many years the first floor ballroom also featured class reunions and school dances as well as public outside auction house usages.
+In 1929, Conrad Hilton began construction of a Hilton Hotel that was opened on May 27, 1930, at a cost of $375,000 and to which Marlin citizens and businesses contributed $50,000.
+The nine-floor, 110-room hotel remains the tallest building in Marlin and was built on Coleman Street across from the Marlin Sanitarium Bathhouse, which burned in the early 1990s.
+The hotel was connected to the bathhouse by a tunnel that has not been filled in, but is inaccessible.
+Mr. Hilton's first venture into the hotel business that featured several hotels in Cisco, Mineral Wells, El Paso, and Marlin were not successful, and Mr. Hilton sold those hotels in the 1930s.
+The Marlin Hilton was bought by the Moody’s of Galveston and later known as the Falls Hotel, then bought by the Smithwicks.
+It has been closed since the late 1960s as a hotel, but parts of the first floor have held small businesses-beauty shops, an optometrist's office, an insurance agency, and restaurants.
+One such restaurant, the Cactus, occupied its space for about 10 years until about 2016.
+For many years, the first-floor ballroom also featured class reunions and school dances, as well as public outside auction house usages.
 None of those businesses occupy the hotel at present.
-The hotel structure still stands but is unoccupied.
-In recent years sporadic renovations have occurred.
+The hotel structure still stands, but is unoccupied.
+In recent years, sporadic renovations have occurred.